April 20, 2020

 8. Process.
 A party invoking force majeure must strictly comply with all required notice or other procedural requirements identified within the contract.

 Can force majeure provisions be invoked in response to COVID-19?

 Under Canadian Law, the answer is: it depends.

 This is a particularly onerous standard.
-A contracting party will typically need to point to a specific event that makes performance of the contract impossible.
-A generalized epidemic/pandemic that dampens markets or slows business, creates supply chain disruptions that can be avoided or mitigated, or makes performance uneconomical is unlikely to rise to the strict standard of making performance “impossible”.
+A contracting party will typically need to point to a specific event that makes the performance of the contract impossible.
+A generalized epidemic/pandemic that dampens markets or slows business, creates supply chain disruptions that can be avoided or mitigated or makes performance uneconomical is unlikely to rise to the strict standard of making performance “impossible”.

 In each case, a party relying on a force majeure clause must identify the “event” that has caused the delay or failure to perform and demonstrate “how” that event has made performance impossible.
 Simply referencing “COVID-19” or “coronavirus” would not meet such a threshold.